-- The typical work-study research assistant would work approximately 90-100 hours (an average of 6-7 hours per week) in both the fall semester, and 90 hours in the spring semester.
+- The typical work-study research assistant would work approximately 90-100 hours (an average of 6-7 hours per week) in both the fall semester AND the spring semester.
 These numbers are based on the typical work-study award amount and the pay rate for the research positions we envision.
 We can provide exact numbers once you have selected a student to hire.

-- The distribution of the hours of work is flexible within each semester, with the ability to roll hours forward from fall to spring, but not beyond the final day for 2020-21 work-study (tentatively May 6, 2021).
+- The distribution of the hours of work is flexible within each semester, with the ability to roll hours forward from fall to spring, but not beyond the final day for 2023-24 work-study (early May 2024, date TBD).
 However, it is expected that the workload will take the student’s academic schedule into consideration and be predictable from week to week.
 An even distribution of hours would be approximately 6 hours per week during regular classes.
 If you are interested in participating in the program, it is important to ensure that you will have 6 hours/week of appropriate tasks for your research assistant.

-- Work-study and the university will pay 100% of the student’s wages up to the dollar limit of their awards (e.g., $2,200 for the academic year).
+- Work-study and the university will pay 100% of the student’s wages up to the dollar limit of their awards (e.g., $3,000 for the academic year).
 If you wish to continue to pay the student for additional work (and their schedule permits), you would be responsible for 100% of the wages, and would need to make the relevant payroll arrangements with your department, in consultation with us.